Skip to main content

 • optional warnings — examples include empty retained evidence or fallback extraction conditions

-• optional planner trace metadata for downstream observability
+• optional action trace metadata for downstream observability

-If no retained evidence is available from graph-mode planner state, retrieval may fall back to the latest planner-view emission and records that warning explicitly.
+If no retained evidence is available from graph-mode action state, retrieval may fall back to the latest action-view emission and records that warning explicitly.

 Constraints to Know